RexKizzy22/goth-demo/README.md

 # Hypermedia Driven Application using HTMX and GO

-This is a demo project showcasing the simplicity and efficiency of an application built using the GOTH stack.
+SP Index is a demo project showcasing the simplicity and efficiency of an application built using the GOTH stack.

 GOTH is an acronym for Go, [Templ](https://templ.guide/), and [HTMX](https://htmx.org/).
 It is often combined with Alpine.js and Tailwind CSS for client-side state management and rapid UI styling.
 Alpine.js can be swapped with other lightweight JavaScript